oneblockmore/docs-1/src/operators/stake-management.md

 ## Staking basics

-We will run the staking operations in a testing environment.
-To spin the Oasis network locally, move to your oasis-core folder and run
+We will run the staking operations in a local testing environment.
+If you are already a validator on a testnet, you can skip this step.
+All required parameters will be passed directly using CLI, so there is no need for a config file.
+To spin up the Oasis network locally, move to your oasis-core folder and run

 ```bash
 $ ./go/oasis-net-runner/oasis-net-runner \